 As I stared at my very own picture of Mary, I remember my heart feeling full of joy and contentment.
 With her loving gaze and open arms, I knew she was with me and that she loved me.
 It then dawned on me that I should ask Mary to help me get a sister!
 So, I placed the plaque right by my bed and sometimes slept with it under my pillow.
 I prayed and placed full trust and confidence in her to bend the ear of God and tell him my heart’s desire.
 I had plenty of brothers, Lord, please give me a baby sister!

-This answered prayer was the beginning of a love and appreciation for Mary in my life.
+This answered prayer was the beginning of a lifelong love and appreciation for Mary.
 The plaque from my grandparents has been with me every step of the way ever since.
 For the last 25 years or so, I have displayed it in my kitchen where Mary greets me every morning and multiple times throughout the day.
-(I am in the kitchen a lot!)
-I am reminded of her constant love and intercession for my family and am grateful to my grandparents for this lifelong gift of faith and trust.
+I am reminded of her constant love and intercession for me.